aaronzomback/oku/README.md

 ## Getting started

-Except for the regular suspects - git, Node, npm, etc - you need these things to run the Oku app.
-Follow the instructions supplied below them or on their links before you continue with *Installation*.
+You need these things to run the Oku app.
+Follow the instructions supplied below or on their links before you continue with *Installation*.
 * Wordnik.
 Get API key [here](https://www.wordnik.com/)
 * Neo4j local database, including the Neo4j Desktop App.
 Download and install from [here](https://www.neo4j.org/)

 ## Installation
-1. Clone this repo and enter!
+1. Clone this repo and enter

    ```bash
    git clone https://github.com/aaronzomback/oku.git